Moore, Strange head to Alabama Senate runoff

 Strange, the state’s former attorney general and a favorite of the establishment, was temporarily appointed to the seat in April after Sessions joined the Trump administration.
 He has benefited from an endorsement from President Trump -- and millions spent on his behalf by a super PAC linked to Senate majority leader Mitch McConnell.

+Speaking to supporters after the election was called, Strange thanked Trump, telling the story of how the president let him know he would be endorsing him.

+“The reason he did that is he cares about our state and he knows that I’m the person in this race who is going to help him make this country great again,” Strange said.

 Brooks, a conservative House member who favors strict immigration policies, enjoyed the support of conservatives like Ann Coulter, Laura Ingraham, Mark Levin and Sean Hannity.
-He announced during his election night speech that he planned to run for re-election to his Huntsville congressional seat.
+He announced during his election night speech that he planned to run for re-election to his Huntsville congressional seat in 2018.

 Other Republicans in the GOP race included state Sen. Trip Pittman and Christian Coalition leader Randy Brinson.